MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 Before you can visualize your Power Virtual Agents, you must have a Power Virtual Agent license.
 To learn more, go to [Power Virtual Agents overview](/power-virtual-agents/fundamentals-what-is-power-virtual-agents).

-### Crete and run the Power Virtual Agents template
+### Create and run the Power Virtual Agents template

 The process of running a template is similar for all templates.
 Once you know how to run one template, it should be easy to run any template.